gazayas/typer/README.md

-Use the following to run the site:
+Enter the following command to run the application:

 ```
 npm start